UPB-Graphics/gfx-framework/README.md

 There are some open-source libraries that this project uses.
 To install them:

--   Windows:
-    1. Do nothing - all necessary libraries are already provided with the code
+-   Windows: you don't need to do anything - all necessary libraries are already provided with the code

 -   Linux:
     1. Depending on your distribution, run one of the following scripts as superuser: